mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 ## Identify A/B partitions

 Redundant (A/B) partitioning is a requirement for full rootfs updates.
-These steps will identify the partitions and check if they align with what is in the Mender Client configuration.
+These steps will identify the partitions and check if they align with what is in the Mender Client configuration (`/var/lib/mender/mender.conf`).

+!
+By default the Mender Client looks for [configuration in two locations](../07.Configuration-file/docs.md).
+One of those is `/var/lib/mender/mender.conf` which is - in the default case - a link to the persistent partition `/data/mender/mender.conf` and doesn't get overwritten during the rootfs update.
+We recommend keeping the backup of the `RootfsPartA/B` settings in `/var/lib/mender/mender.conf` as it is very rare that you need to change partition names as a result of an update.

-Please note that depending on the types of storage the actual device names can vary.
+Please note that the content can vary depending  storage actual device names or if you're using PARTUUIDs.

-Check the partitions set in `mender.conf` to identify rootfs partitions:
+**Partitions as device files**

+The device name can vary according to the storage type and kernel naming convention.

 ``` bash
 cat /var/lib/mender/mender.conf | grep RootfsPart